Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: Methodology

 where the inner product $(\cdot|\cdot)$ generalizes the time-domain correlation product and is conventionally defined as

 where $\tilde{a}(f)$ and $\tilde{b}(f)$ are the Fourier transforms of $a(t)$ and $b(t)$, respectively.
+In this paper, different polarizations are considered to be independent~\cite{my_paper4}.
 The overall SNR can be calculated by taking the inner product sum of the SNRs for different polarizations, and it can be expressed as

+For the SGWB, we consider an idealized autocorrelation measurement.
+The corresponding SNR can be expressed as~\cite{LISA_Sensitivity,PT_value}